- Get link

 5. Rest Areas:

--My least favorite; our experience near Cheyenne, Wyoming, was uncomfortable due to noise and exhaust odor.
+-Our experience near Cheyenne, Wyoming, was uncomfortable due to noise and exhaust odor.

 6. Other Options: